 Cupcakes are so loved in America that one day was not enough to celebrate them.
 There is also Chocolate Cupcake Day which is observed on October 18.

-There isn't any information on the origins of National Cupcake Day, but like many other food-related holidays, it is likely that it grew from people's love for this tiny, delicious cake.
+There isn't any information on the origins of National Cupcake Day.
+Still, like many other food-related holidays, it is likely that it grew from people's love for this tiny, delicious cake.

 The History of Cupcakes

-Cupcakes were likely inspired by English Fairy Cakes, a sweet delicacy that was popular in England during the 17th century.
+Cupcakes were likely inspired by English Fairy Cakes, a sweet delicacy popular in England during the 17th century.

 How to Celebrate National Cupcake Day